MANGANESE

 MANGANESE IN CT WELL WATER

-Manganese is a naturally occurring mineral found in rocks, soil, organic matter from landfills, compost, brush, etc. Manganese is leached from different sources and enters into the water.
+Although manganese is a mineral necessary for a healthy human diet, too much manganese can become a problem.
+Manganese is a naturally occurring mineral found in rocks, soil, organic matter from landfills, compost, and more.
+It is leached from different sources and can end up in groundwater that enters your well.

 MANGANESE CAN BE HARMFUL AT HIGH LEVELS